Ying Zhang

 Profile

-I am a Postgraduate Research at Leeds University Business School (LUBS).
-Before this role, I worked as a Research Assistant and completed a full-time MBA at LUBS, which equipped me with the knowledge and experience to integrate into the UK academic and professional environment.
+She is a Postgraduate Researcher at Leeds University Business School (LUBS).
+Before this role, she worked as a Research Assistant and completed a full-time MBA at LUBS, which equipped her with the knowledge and experience to integrate into the UK academic and professional environment.

-Prior to my academic journey in the UK, I spent 12 years in China working in the life science and clinical research industry, holding multiple customer-facing positions, including Product Manager, Marketing Manager, Technical Support Sales, and Account Manager.
-This extensive industry experience, combined with my research experience, gives me a unique blend of practical insight and academic rigor, enabling me to bridge theory and practice effectively.
+Prior to her academic journey in the UK, she spent 12 years in China working in the life science and clinical research industry, holding multiple customer-facing positions, including Product Manager, Marketing Manager, Technical Support Sales, and Account Manager.
+This extensive industry experience, combined with her research experience, gives her a unique blend of practical insight and academic rigor, enabling her to bridge theory and practice effectively.

 Research interests

-Due to my experience as a Research Assistant on the project “Understanding Human Rights: Implications for Management of Supply Chains”, I contributed to several outputs, including a publication in The Conversation, a published submission to the UK Parliament’s call for evidence on “Forced Labour in UK Supply Chains,” and two research blogs on Modern Slavery in the UK.
+Due to her experience as a Research Assistant on the project “Understanding Human Rights: Implications for Management of Supply Chains”, she contributed to several outputs, including a publication in The Conversation, a published submission to the UK Parliament’s call for evidence on “Forced Labour in UK Supply Chains,” and two research blogs related to Modern Slavery in the UK.
+In addition, she has been active in attending conferences and events to communicate and nework with peers.
+To date, she has presented at the 2025 CERIC Doctoral Conference, the 2025 LUBS Doctoral Conference, the CERIC Migration Workshop, the Business and Modern Slavery Conference 2025, the Student Sustainability Research Conference 2026.

 Qualifications